jmwohl/Openframe-JSClientDocs/source/index.md

 }
 ...
 ```
-You can retreive the school districts for an address or coordinate using `school` in the `fields` query parameter.
+You can retrieve the school districts for an address or coordinate using `school` in the `fields` query parameter.

 The field will return either a *unified* school district or separate *elementary* and *secondary* fields depending on the area.
 Each school district is returned with its full name, the LEA (Local Education Agency) code as well as the grades supported.
 Kindergarden is abbreviated as *KG* and Pre-kindergarten is abbreviated as *PK*.